Superluminous supernova progenitors have a half-solar metallicity threshold: Results

 \subsection{Metallicity versus sSFR}

-Fig. \ref{fig:SFR-Z} shows the relationship between SFR and metallicity (N2 method) for 16 low-$z$ SLSN Type I hosts from the literature (red points, see section\,\ref{sec:SLSN hosts}).
-The 11 Mpc sample of local-volume galaxies is also shown for comparison (blue).
-We use the PP04 N2 metallicity diagnostic for both SLSN hosts and the 11 Mpc sample in this work, so that we can fairly compare their relative metallicities.
+Fig. \ref{fig:SFR-Z} shows the relationship between SFR and metallicity (N2 method) for 19 low-$z$ SLSN Type I hosts from the literature (red points, see section\,\ref{sec:SLSN hosts}).
+The LVL (green) and SDSS (blue) samples of nearby galaxies are also shown for comparison.
+SLSNe Type I seem to be divided into two groups based on light curve evolution.
+The majority have a fast rising and declining light curve (e.g. SN~2010gx), but a subset show a slow-evolving light curve (e.g. SNe~2007bi) \citep[see ][]{Ni15}.
+Recently the light curve of Gaia16apd was found to be an intermediate case between the fast- and slow-declining SLSNe \citep{Ka16}, hence we refer it as a transition object.
+We use different markers (square for fast-decliners, star for slow-decliners and diamond for transition) to highlight these three subclass of SLSNe, and we use these same markers throughout the paper.
+We use the PP04 N2 metallicity diagnostic for all SLSN hosts, and for the LVL and SDSS samples so that we can make a fair comparison of their relative metallicities.
 The N2 method is reliable in the low-metallicity regime where our SLSN hosts are located.
 We can see that the most star-forming SLSN hosts have significantly lower metallicities than local galaxies with similarly high SFRs.
 No SLSN host in our sample has a measured metallicity higher than $12 + \log({\rm O/H}) \sim 8.4$, which is roughly half the solar oxygen abundance [assuming $12+\textnormal{log(O/H)}\asun = 8.69$, \citealt{A09}].
 For comparison, \citet{{Mod11}} measured oxygen abundances at the SN position of 12 normal Type Ic SNe, and found that the metallicities of those hosts are all above 8.5 dex (PP04 O3N2 scale, which is similar to N2 scale).